 Our Prime Minister has attributed the blame to his Conservative counterparts, citing they’ve mislead Canadians on their record on pipelines (false, they constructed four pipelines during their time in office).
 Or, most famously, it’s all Harper’s fault for faulty Indigenous consultations.

-Misconstruing the former suggests he would instead tell a sweet lie in appealing to our ‘better nature’ than admit to his double standard on the energy sector.
+His misconstruction of the former indicates he would instead tell a sweet lie in appealing to our ‘better nature’ than admit to his double standard on the energy sector.

 Regardless of what the PM and his Cabinet choose to believe, his facade on responsible development is all but apparent.